federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 Eytan Bakshy, a scientist at Facebook, suggests that future data scientists find data they are interested in, and play with them, to develop expertise.
 I have been a fan of TSPDT for years, so this is my chance to visually explore some of its rich data sets.
 Among the others, I will investigate:

--   which Countries (co-)produced the greatest movies of all time, whether any particular region stands out in terms of either the number of contributions or film quality and, if so, why;
+-   which countries (co-)produced the greatest movies of all time, whether any particular region stands out in terms of either the number of contributions or film quality and, if so, why;

 -   which co-production relationships were the most frequent, whether the choice was dictated by historical or economic reasons, and whether geographical or linguistic proximity also played a role;